The truth about the climate and ecological emergency

 Adani merits a website to itself - the claims of Gautam Adani to be making his company carbon negative don't stack up by any stretch of anyone's imagination.
-Unless you don't count Coal, or perhaps don't count where the Coal is burned.
+Unless you don't count coal, or perhaps don't count where the coal is burned.
 However, it's not difficult to see that increasing activity in coal mining is completely incompatible with carbon reduction - never mind being carbon negative.

 Sweden’s AP7 pension fund recently announced it was adding 14 companies to its investment blacklist “for failure to act in line with the Paris Agreement due to large-scale coal operations or oil sands extraction without credible transition plans”.